Cable Shielding Guide: UTP vs F/UTP vs S/FTP

 U/UTP None None

-Foil Twisted Pair (FTP): Overall foil across all twisted pairs.
-Helpful in preventing Electro Magnetic Interference (EMI) from entering/exiting the cable.
+Foil Twisted Pair: Overall foil shield across all twisted pairs.
+Prevents electromagnetic interference (EMI) from entering or exiting the cable.

 S/FTP